-An organization will be needed to oversee and implement programs.
+- Program Development - Program development will need to consider securing funds for cart purchase(s), produce procurement, cart operations, Supplemental Nutritional Assistance Program (SNAP) application, site locations and agreements, and marketing - Implementation An organization will be needed to oversee and implement the program.
 In addition, organizations can partner with this effort to promote produce carts and provide supplemental programs to encourage the purchase of healthy foods and healthy eating habits (i.e. cooking classes, social marketing, etc.)